-The big show ended with last night's performance, but two special concerts will be given by Sousa and his band at the Auditorium this afternoon and evening.
+The big show ended with last night's performance, but two special night's performance, but two special concerts will be given by Sousa and his band at the Auditorium this aft-ernoon and evening.
 Nat Wills and several other stars also will be seen.
 The matinee will begin at 3 P. M. and the evening program at 8:15.

-The scenery, properties and chorus of the organization will leave early today for Chicago, where the company opens an indefinite engagement at the Auditorium tomorrow night.
+The scenery, properties and chorus of the organization will leave early today for Chicago, where the com-pany opens an indefinite engage-ment at the Auditorium tomorrow night.